What is a solar tree?

 What are the benefits of solar tree design?

-According to White, while solar trees "have a limited power generation potential," they have other advantages over typical solar panels.
-The goal of many solar trees is to "create public awareness of renewable energy by encouraging people to observe and interact with solar in innovative ways," explained White.
+According to White, with Aquion Energy, while solar trees "have a limited power generation potential," their other benefits set them apart from typical solar panels.
+The goal of many solar trees is to "create public awareness of renewable energy by encouraging people to observe and interact with solar in innovative ways."